 - Create a database or special calendar for tracking the status of job inquiries and timelines.

 - Sources of information regarding job opportunities.
-Be sure to check SSU Career Connections, Ohio Means Jobs, the Shawnee State Career Services Facebook page, and the Shawnee State University Alumni Group Linkedin page for frequent job postings.
+Be sure to check Handshake, Ohio Means Jobs, the Shawnee State Career Services Facebook page, and the Shawnee State University Alumni Group Linkedin page for frequent job postings.

 Research sources of information regarding job opportunities.

 - Visit Career Services list of relevant sites.

 - Explore industry specific and other comprehensive job search websites.
 Not sure where to look?
 Be sure to ask faculty, staff and mentors for their recommendations.

 - Explore local, state and federal government websites.

 - Be sure to register with and consistently check Ohio Means Jobs, the Shawnee State Career Services Facebook, and the Shawnee State University Alumni Group Linkedin page for jobs.